Blog

 human-in-the-loopai-agentsverificationoperations

-HITL is not a prompt suggestion.
-It is an execution pause outside the model with approve, block, and escalation paths.
+HITL is an execution pause outside the model — approve, block, and escalate paths.
+Not a prompt suggestion teams can ignore.

 May 27, 20266 min read